Wei-weiWang/jackknifeplus/Readme.md

-(Please refer to Readme.pdf if you want math equations in good format :)
+(Please refer to Readme.html if you want math equations in good format :)
 # Introduction

 Jackknife+[1] is a conformal prediction method to construct prediction intervals without distributional or algorithmic assumptions.
 Here, we only assume the training/testing data to be i.i.d. and the algorithm to be invariant to permutation of the training set.
 In this package, we assume the algorithm to be linear regression.
 Jackknife+ constructs the prediction interval based on the sample quantile of leave-one-out (LOO) residuals.
 It enjoys a theoretical coverage of 1-2α.